 Premium Family also comes with an Explicit Content Filter that further ensures younger family members aren’t exposed to inappropriate content.

 If you’re deciding whether to go Free or Premium, it’s always good to note the differences between both plans.
 Though we touched on a few of these differences earlier, we’ll do a more direct comparison for each category in this section for easier reference.

 With Spotify Free, you can expect both visual and audio ads to interrupt your listening at some point.
-On the desktop app, ads will pop up after skipping a certain amount of songs (usually around 14).
+On the desktop app, ads will pop up after skipping a certain amount of songs (usually around 14, based on our testing).

 On the other hand, you get full-screen ads when you open the app or switch playlists on the mobile app, but rarely while listening to music since playback is already limited.